JJJ000/knowledge-repo.com/posts/yield_in_python.kp/knowledge.md

 ### Yield in Python

-In Python, the "yield" keyword is used in the body of a function like a return statement, but instead of returning a value and terminating the function, it yields a value and suspends the function's execution.
+In Python, the `yield` keyword is used in the body of a function like a return statement, but instead of returning a value and terminating the function, it yields a value and suspends the function's execution.
 The function can then be resumed later on, allowing it to generate a sequence of values over time, rather than computing them all at once and returning them in a list, for example.
 This makes it an efficient way to implement iterators, which are objects that allow you to loop over a sequence of values, one at a time.

 ### Examples

-Here is an example of a simple generator function that uses the "yield" keyword to yield a sequence of numbers:
+Here is an example of a simple generator function that uses the `yield` keyword to yield a sequence of numbers:

 ```Python
 def count_up_to(max):